mpacer/jupytercon2018/config/proposal.md

 > This information is crucial for attendees.
 Please describe what skills and knowledge attendees need to have in order to get the most from your talk.

-- some knowledge of Jupyter
+- Some knowledge of Jupyter
-- Familiarity with JSON will be helpful, but is not necessary.
-- Some idea of what a configuration file is will be helpful, but not necessary

 ## Special Equipment needs